 Think about it.
 Driving is one of the most dangerous things we do in our lives.
-We rely on four tires with a contact patch the size of our hands to keep us travelling down the road safely.
+We rely on four tires with a contact patch the size of our hands to keep us traveling down the road safely.
 So keeping our tires in good shape is important!

 Here are some tips to help you do that:

 If you’re going on a long road trip, check your tire pressure and inspect your tires before you leave home.
-It’s much easier to inspect your tires in the safety and comfort of your own garage or driveway than on the side of the freeway with cars zipping by at 65mph or faster.
+It’s much easier to inspect your tires in the safety and comfort of your garage or driveway than on the side of the freeway with cars zipping by at 65mph or faster.

-If you do experience a tire failure while traveling, consider calling a tire professional in that area to help you change or replace your tire.
+If you experience a tire failure while traveling, consider calling a tire professional in that area to help you change or replace your tire.

-Tires are expensive and not particularly fun to buy; however, driving on your tires past their useful life puts you and your family in danger.
+Tires are expensive and not fun to buy; however, driving on your tires past their useful life puts you and your family in danger.

 Most tires have a wear bar between the treads of the tire.
 If the tire tread depth is at or below this bar, it’s time for new tires.
 Another trick I learned is to use a penny to check tread wear.
 Turn the penny upside down so Abraham Lincoln’s head is between the tread.
-If you can see the top of Honest Abe’s head, then it’s time for new tires.
+If you can see the top of Honest Abe’s head, it’s time for new tires.

-I learned that the rule of thumb for buying tires is that you should always buy at least two and put them on the rear of the car no matter what type of car you own.
+I learned that the rule of thumb for buying tires is to always buy at least two and put them on the rear of the car no matter what type of car you own.
 While I was taught you should always put new tires on the front of the car, the benefit of putting the new tires on the rear is better handling under wet conditions.
 If there are poor tires on the rear of your car, it could cause a spin-out.

-Do you have any tips or information on tires you’d like to share?
-I’d love to hear them; please share them in the box below.
+Do you have any suggestions or information you’d like to share?
+I’d love to hear from you.
+Please share them in the box below.